 Sensor: APS-C (23.6 x 15.6 mm) | Megapixels: 24 MP | Lens: Fixed 28mm, ƒ/2.8 | Display: 3.0 inch, 1,037k dots | Viewfinder: None | Wi-Fi: Yes | Flip/Tilt Screen: No | Touch Screen: Yes | Maximum continuous shooting: 9fps | 4K Video: No | Weight (inc. batteries): 257g | Battery Life: Approx. 200 shots

-The looks of this best point and shoot camera attracted me at first glance.
-It’s got a superb simple stylish decent metallic body coated with a matte leatherette finish compact camera, giving the entire thing a classy look.
-A stealthy and sturdy tool ideal for outdoor photography in all weather situations.
-It has one of the best price and affordable deals you can buy in the market that is worth your money!
+The looks of this camera attracted me at first glance.
+It’s got a metallic body coated with a matte leatherette finish, giving the entire thing a classy look.
+A stealthy and sturdy tool ideal for outdoor photography in all weather conditions.

-The body of this excellent point and shoot camera is literally rather light, weighing just about 257g including batteries and dedicated SD card.
+The body of this camera is literally rather light, weighing just about 257g including battery and dedicated SD card.
 And the size?
 It’s barely as big as your smartphone, only being a teensy bit thicker.
 Suits perfectly with handheld mode while you’re on the run.

-A futuristic addition to the design of the best point and shoot camera is the touchscreen feature.
+A futuristic addition to the design of the camera is the touchscreen display.
 You don’t have to peep in through the tiny viewfinder anymore to see what you’re shooting.
-The 2.36m-dots viewfinder display also replaces all the confusing knobs and dials by making them appear virtually.
+The display also replaces all the confusing knobs and dials by making them appear virtually.

-Another treat for you aside from the 2.36m-dots touchscreen electronic viewfinder (EVF) is the excellent sharp APS-C sensor.
-Though it’s the latest small compact point and shoot camera, unlike its predecessor the Ricoh GR III has got a stabilized 24MP APS-C sensor.
-This1-inch sensor is especially useful because the lens of the best point and shoot camera is only an 18.3mm equivalent lens.
-The APS-C sensor compensates for it with great efficiency.
+Another treat for you is the performance of the sensor.
+Even though it’s a compact camera, the Ricoh GR III has got a stabilized 24MP APS-C sensor.
+This is especially useful because the lens of the camera is only 18.3mm.
+The sensor compensates for it with great efficiency.

-Aside from its excellent sensors, accompanying the touchscreen is the super-easy user-friendly interface.
-A complete noob, beginner or even kids can use the best point and shoot camera with confidence.
+Accompanying the touchscreen is the super-easy user-friendly interface.
+Even a complete noob can use this camera with confidence.
 Hold on, that’s not all.
-There are also the nine-blade F2.8 round apertures format making sure that a user gets a sharp image quality with an awesome autofocus every time through the optical zoom.
+There is also the nine-blade F2.8 rounded aperture making sure that you get a sharp image with an awesome autofocus every time.

-The 18.3mm equivalent lens may not look like much, but it does deliver a solid macro capability with subjects as close as 10cm WITHOUT the macro mode activated.
-After activating the mode, the lens zooms and is capable of going as far as 6cm.
+The 18.3mm lens may not look like much, but it does deliver a solid macro performance with subjects as close as 10cm WITHOUT the macro mode activated.
+After activating the mode, it can go as far as 6cm.
 You won’t miss a single detail regardless of how tiny it is.

-If you’re a videographer, then you’ll be free to get some extra special treatment from the best point and shoot camera.
+If you’re a videographer, then you’ll get some extra special treatment from this camera.
 There’s a dedicated video button on the side of it.
-You can just switch to video mode or switch back to shooting stills at any moment without having to lose precious moments toggling the camera setting.
+You can just switch to video mode or switch back to shooting stills at any moment without having to lose precious moments toggling the settings.

 Curious about the video quality?
-It delivers a solid and excellent Full HD 1080p at 60FPS.
-Not just that, you can customize this button to activate any function of your choice by going through the setting menu if you’re not that much of a video person.
+It delivers a solid 1080p at 60FPS.
+Not just that, you can customize this button to activate any function of your choice by going through the settings menu if you’re not that much of a video person.

-In street photography where compact point and shoot cameras are mostly used, bright light plays a huge role.
-And by that I don’t mean just the street lighting condition, but also the source of the light can become a great element for decorating your images.
+In street photography where compact cameras are mostly used, light plays a huge role.
+And by that I don’t mean just the lighting conditions, but also the source of the light can become a great element for decorating your shots.
 Yes, I’m talking about bokeh.
 The art of aesthetically blurring the light source out.

 To give you the best of bokeh, this bad boy has a snap focus feature that gives you the power to push the background farther away from your subject increasing the distance between them.
-This may be enough to blur out all the light sources in the background adding more dynamics to your capture creating a beautiful bokeh.
+This will blur out all the light sources in the background adding more dynamics to your shots creating a beautiful bokeh.

-Although the prime lens lacks manual focusing, the camera makes up for it with a much larger frame area.
-The lens 28mm focal length literally works as a large canvas making you the next Picasso of photography.
+Although the lens lacks manual focus, the camera makes up for it with a much larger frame area.
+The 28mm focal length literally works as a large canvas making you the next Picasso of photography.

-The batteries’ performance of this camera is only a little above satisfactory.
+The battery performance of this camera is only a little above satisfactory.
 But the makers of it have compensated for it with in-camera charging.
-Although the batteries’ performance varies slightly depending on usage condition, still I’d say it could’ve been better.
+Although the battery performance varies slightly depending on usage conditions, but still I’d say it could’ve been better.